 To use Tala, you have to download their Android app, create an account and answer a few questions that will help them determine whether you qualify for the loan or not.
 They conduct their risk analysis by checking your Mpesa transaction history.

 Once you get your loan you can choose to repay in two installments within a month or pay once at the end of the month.
 Once the loan has been approved, it will be sent to you via M-pesa.

 The interest rate for the loan repayment is 11% and 15% depending on the amount.

 13. Safaricom Fuliza

 To use, Safaricom Fuliza, you have to sign up on the MySafaricom app and opting in under the Fuliza tab in M-Pesa.
 You can also sign up via USSD by dialing *243#.

 The amounts offered will depend on your M-Pesa usage.
 Once you get the loan you will be able to use it to pay bills and also buy goods and services.

-The charges for the overdraft are 0.5% per day on the outstanding balance.
+The charges for the overdraft are a 1% access fee and a maintenance fee on the outstanding balance as per the table below.
 This means that the sooner you pay for it the better if you don’t want to pay expensive charges.